libp2p/specs/pubsub/gossipsub/partial-messages.md

 node to avoid sending duplicate data in the case that a peer concurrently sends a `partsMetadata` that requests data already eagerly sent.

+### Reacting to `IHAVE`

+If a node requests partial messages and is connected partial message capable peers, it MAY prefer to delay reacting to a peer's `IHAVE` message in order to give the opportunity for a partial message request to finish and provide the missing message more efficiently.

 ### Example Application Interface

 Message contents are application defined, thus splitting a message must be